 - What notice must a landlord give a tenant before entering the rental unit?

 There is no Colorado law requiring landlords to give tenants notice of entry.

-- Effective waterproofing and weather protection of roof and exterior walls, including unbroken windows and doors.
+- Effective waterproofing and weather protection of roof and exterior walls, maintained in good working order, including unbroken windows and doors.

 - Plumbing or gas facilities that conformed to applicable law in effect at the time of installation, maintained in good working order.